GrimLink/mage/README.md

 | ------------------------- | ----------------- | ---------- |
 | `bin/magento cache:flush` | `bin/magento c:f` | `mage c:f` |

-But next to this mage also commes packing with a few custom function.
+But next to this mage also commes packing with a few custom functions.

 [Check them out at the commands section](#commands)